 3. Separate investing from operations

-One of the appeals of investing in single-family rental homes is you can leverage strong local property management firms to handle the day-to-day management tasks of rent collection, repairs and maintenance, and leasing.
+One of the appeals of SFR investing is you can leverage strong local property management firms to handle the day-to-day management tasks of rent collection, repairs and maintenance, and leasing.
 Over the past several years, property managers have gotten better and better as they have adopted new technologies and business processes to manage homes more effectively for owners.

 While some people do choose to self-manage, hiring a property manager can save you a lot of time and potentially money in the long run.